Plano Chapter 7 Bankruptcy Lawyer & Solutions for Financial Relief

 Although liquidation of assets through Chapter 7 bankruptcy may result in a drop in net worth, it also immediately halts creditor collection efforts and is one of the quickest ways to discharge your liabilities.

-Chapter 7 bankruptcy is usually better for individuals as their debts are usually discharged after liquidation while a corporation’s debts are not.
+Chapter 7 bankruptcy is usually better for individuals, as their debts are usually discharged after liquidation, while a corporation’s debts are not.
 However, not all individuals can qualify for this type of bankruptcy.
 A full evaluation of your financial situation by our bankruptcy attorney can help you determine the right choice for your needs.

 -